GEOLAL03/Business-Evaluation-Platform-Database-Simulation/README.md

 3) Run ait before ist
 3) Don't run delete_examination before ist

-For efficiency the use if MySQL workbench is recommended.
+For efficiency the use of MySQL workbench is recommended.